 Parenthood is the best experience for all humans.
 However, it is also true that raising a child comes with huge expenses that can challenge your finances if you are not well-prepared.
-Education forms a significant chunk of all the costs incurred in raising a child.
-Thus, planning your child’s education is as crucial as retirement planning for yourself.

-Let us see in this article how one should go about education planning and what assets one should explore, and the role of real estate in your portfolio, in accumulating the corpus for your child’s education.
+Let us see in this article how one should go about education planning what assets one should explore, and the role of real estate in your portfolio, in accumulating the corpus for your child’s education.

 How to plan your child’s education?